 CPA Autumn Lunch at The Brewery

-The CPA’s lunches are great to photograph, most of the people use the event as a chance to network and so know each other, which means I get a lot of great shots of people laughing and enjoying talking to each other…always a good thing to photograph.
+The CPA’s lunches are great to photograph, most of the people use this London event as a chance to network and so know each other, which means I get a lot of great shots of people laughing and enjoying talking to each other…always a good thing to photograph.
 The event is a chance for people in the construction and manufacturing sectors to discuss the state of the industry and it’s future in a casual setting.
 The guest speaker at this event was Dr Peter Bonfield OBE, Vice Chancellor at the University of Westminster, and former CEO at BRE Group, who talked about how he saw the next few months and years in the industry.

 As always I photographed the event in my documentary style, capturing the feel of the day as well as covering the speakers and any set up photos the CPA and guests wanted.
 It’s a pleasure to photograph an event at The Brewery, there’s a lot of space, meaning I can move around without attracting too much attention and get the right angle on the shot I want.
 Most of the people in the room were professionals, so even if they did notice me, having a photographer covering the event was very much expected.